sthongurdt/Rapid-Implementation-MLPerf/result/README.md

 | Cloud | ExaSM | CPU | ORT | MOB | - | - | - | - | - | - | - | - | 0.01025 | 0.00379 |
 | Cloud | ExaSM | CPU | ORT | RES | - | - | - | - | - | - | - | - | 0.03473 | 0.03473 |

+Together, these tables provide a comparative view of performance, energy consumption, and environmental impact.

+---

+## Energy Measurement Sources
-The `FOG` and `EDGE` directory contains the energy consumption data collected during the experiments.
-For the edge devices, the measurements were obtained using a smart power outlet ([VTA-84630](https://www.manualslib.es/manual/346126/Vta-84630.html)).
-In contrast, the data for the fog devices were gathered using the Kwollect monitoring tool.
+The `EDGE/` and `FOG/` directories contain the raw energy consumption data collected during the experiments:
+- **Edge Devices**
+  Measurements were obtained using a smart power outlet (VTA-84630).
+- **Fog Devices**
+  Measurements were collected using the Kwollect monitoring tool.
+This separation reflects the practical constraints and measurement capabilities of each class of device.

+---

+## Reproducibility Statement
+The results presented in this document were generated using:
+- The Docker-based recipe provided in `docker/`
+- The Dockerfiles and datasets defined in `update/`
+- Scripted and repeatable execution workflows
+While absolute values may vary slightly across environments, the **methodology and relative comparisons remain reproducible**, making this artifact suitable for academic evaluation and result verification.

+---